microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-put-teams.md

 ---
 title: "Create team from group"
-description: "Create a new team from a group."
+description: "Create a new team from a group."author: "nkramer"
 ---

 # Create team from group